 Pessimism is a coping mechanism that she may have learned from a young age to protect her from getting hurt.
 She wears her pessimistic views like an armor to protect her from dealing with disappointments.

 But if we want to accomplish great things in our life, we have to be able to see the opportunities around us and develop the resilience to cope with failures and disappointments.
-A pessimist would have a tough time doing both of these things, which is why change is critical.
+A pessimist would have a tough time doing both of these things, which is why a change in attitude is critical.

-If you believe that you tend to veer towards pessimism, here are some ideas that’ll help you make the shift towards a more inspiring and open outlook:
+If you believe that you tend to accentuate the negative, here are some steps that’ll help you make the shift towards a more inspiring and open outlook:

-1. Get to the root of your pessimism: Pessimism is a protective mechanism that was developed in response to what we faced in our younger years and past experiences.
+1. Get to the root of your pessimism: Pessimism is a protective mechanism we may develop in response to what we faced in our younger years and past experiences.
 You need to figure out what were the main events and influences that caused it and understand how it’s serving to keep you away from pain.
 It may help to write your thoughts down in a journal or speak with a friend, therapist or coach.

 2. Open your mind and let go of your labels: Lots of pessimistic people pride themselves on what they believe about the world and make it part of their identity.
 If you see this tendency within yourself, it’s time to open up to seeing yourself in a different light.
-One of the best ways to make this shift is by repeating self-affirmations.
-Some of my favorite books on affirmations are by Louise Hay and Dr. Wayne Dyer.
+One of the best ways to make this shift is by repeating self-affirmations and cognitive behavioral therapy.

 3. Spend more time with people who inspire you: We are the product of the five people with which we spend the most time.
 When you’re with people who are inspiring and doing great things with their life, their qualities tends to rub off you.
-Stay away from the Debbie Downers and Negative Nancys, as they wnn’t have a positive impact on your experiences and, ultimately, your outcomes.
+Stay away from the Debbie Downers and Negative Nancy’s, as they won’t have a positive impact on your experiences and your outcomes.